inkeaton/appunti_e_punti/Unige/Anno III/1-SEM/CS/10 - Security Protocols.md

 + A **protocol** is a set of rules used to coordinate a communication
 	+ It can be seen as a **distributed algorithm**
++ Security protocols are:
+	+ key to secure distributed systems
+	+ ubiquitous: they span virtually all application domains and the whole protocol stack
+	+ (deceptively) simple: use established protocols when available/possible, but be ready to design/develop/use a new one if necessary needed
 + A **Security** or **Cryptographic Protocol** can be used to achieve the various security objectives necessary
 + The messages may use various components and operations:
 	+ Names